TodePond/TodePondDotCom/sky/special-assembly/readme.md

 The stimming stopped.

 His answer came, and I said, "Yes, that's totally fine."
-Then we hugged, high fived, shook hands and waved, then he left.
+Then we hugged, high fived, shook hands and waved, and he left.

 Karan left with his mum and I said goodbye again later in the playground, where he reminded me to watch the new Spiderman film when it comes out, and to email the school to say what I think of it.

-Two months later, I kept my promise and emailed Alex with my review.
+Two months later, I kept my promise and emailed Miss K with my review.
 It was great, just as Karan had predicted.

 "Are you ready now Harry?"